-NPS Program Progress
+1.5 NPS Program Progress

 Significant progress has been made in addressing waterbodies listed on the 2002 303(d) list thus far.
-Watershed Based Plans, TMDLs, Nonpoint Source Success Stories, or full delistings have been completed on 62% of waterbodies listed on the 2002 303(d) list (Table 2).
-Sixty four of the original waterbodies listed on the 2002 303(d) list have been delisted (which represents 15% of the 2012 impaired waterbodies), based on new data which suggests these waterbodies are no longer violating water quality standards.
-Forty waterbodies are included in nine element Watershed Based Plans designed to address NPS water quality problems.
-Twenty-two waterbodies have been at least partially delisted due to NPS-based remedial efforts to install conservation practices in their watersheds.
-Three hundred seventeen of the waterbody pollutant pairs listed as impaired on the 2002 list are no longer impaired in 2012.
-Finally, 114 or 50% of the nutrient-related (dissolved oxygen, nitrate or phosphorus) and 175 or 60% of the sediment related (turbidity) waterbody impairments have been delisted between 2002 and 2012.
+Watershed Based Plans, TMDLs, Nonpoint Source Success Stories, or full delistings have been completed on 83% of waterbodies listed on the 2002 303(d) list (Table 2) (Appendix C).
+Seventy of the original 436 waterbodies listed on the 2002 303(d) list have been delisted (which represents 16% of the 2002 impaired waterbodies), as reported in the 2016 303(d) list.
+Forty-six waterbodies are included in nine element Watershed Based Plans designed to address NPS water quality problems.
+Fourty-four waterbodies have been at least partially delisted due to NPS-based remedial efforts to install conservation practices in their watersheds.
+Four hundred twenty one of the 1,524 waterbody pollutant pairs listed as impaired on the 2002 list are no longer impaired in 2016.
+Finally, 45 or 39% of the nutrient-related (dissolved oxygen, nitrate or phosphorus), 96 or 55% of the sediment related (turbidity), and 93 or 42% of the pathogen-related waterbody impairments have been delisted between 2002 and 2016.
+One hundred ninety-nine TMDLs have been developed for parameters listed on the 202 303(d) list.